Liam-DeVoe/ossapi/docs/foreign-keys.rst

     Properties which are also foreign keys are clearly marked on the docs.

-Foreign keys are cached, so you don't need to worry about incurring multiple api calls in your program:
+Foreign keys are cached, so you don't need to worry about incurring multiple api calls for a single attribute:

 .. code-block:: python
     # +1 api call (initial call)